-We got up at the Hotel Roanoke and after showering and shaving I took a walk while Robin slept to see some of Roanoke.
+We arose at the Hotel Roanoke and after showering and shaving I went for a walk to see some of Roanoke while Robin slept.

 The Hotel Roanoke built by the Norfolk and Western Railroad in 1882.